-East of the Subject Property is the 1,700 acre MURP land use (M-2 Zoning) known as Reynold's Park.

-Within the 1,700 acre MURP land use designation, the land adjacent to the Subject Property is vacant and could be developed under the MURP land use designation which permits a mix of uses (residential at a density of 40 per acre and a maximum non-residential FAR of 4.0).
-The FLUE Data & Analysis describes the MURP category as follows:
+East of the North Tract is the right of way for CR 209.
+Immediately east of the CR 209 right of way is vacant land within the MURP land use designation of the City.
+Within the 1,700 acre MURP land use designation, the land adjacent to CR 209 at the Subject Property is vacant and could be developed under the MURP land use designation which permits a mix of uses.

+d.
 Mixed-Use Reynolds Park